How Do Cats Get Worms?

 Most of the time, pet parents diagnose tapeworms themselves by finding segments (which appear as small white worms that may look like grains of rice or seeds) on the rear end of the cat, in the cat’s poop, or where the cat lives and sleeps (gross, I know!).

 Tapeworms in cats can also be diagnosed with a routine fecal test.
-A sample of your pet’s feces will be examined under a microscope for microscopic tapeworm eggs as well as tapeworm antigen (a protein on the surface of a tapeworm parasite) to assess for infection.
+A sample of your pet’s feces will be examined under a microscope to check for tapeworm eggs as well as tapeworm antigen (a protein on the surface of a tapeworm parasite) to assess for infection.
 Identification of either eggs or the antigen indicates a positive infection.

 How do I treat tapeworms in my cat?